 Grated Parmesan: For the best texture, make sure you use finely grated parmesan and not coarsely shredded cheese.

 Baking powder: Gluten-free if needed.
 Make sure it's fresh.

-2. The next step is to drop mounds of the batter on a parchment-lined baking sheet.
+The next step is to drop mounds of the batter onto a parchment-lined baking sheet.
 I use a cookie scoop to measure out the portions.

 They are also excellent for breakfast, with or without eggs.
 And I often grab one for a quick, filling snack.

-It's best to enjoy them freshly baked - they're best when they are still warm and very fresh.
+It's best to enjoy these biscuits freshly baked - they're best when they are still warm and very fresh.